uufuuu/Recipes-and-Ratings-Analysis/README.md

 - Justification:
   - As we includes both `minutes` and `n_steps` as our predictors, we think there might exist multicollinearity due to correlation between them.
     - On the one hand, more number of steps might indicate longer preparation time.
-    - On the other hand, we think time might still contribute some additional infomation regarding the complexity of recipes.
+    - On the other hand, we think time might still contribute some additional information regarding the complexity of recipes.
       - it could be possible that most steps are simple, so the total preparation time is shorter than one might expected simply based on the number of steps.
 - As average rating of recipes differs by complexity, we will first predict rating based on two features: `minutes` and `n_steps`